ijl/gossamer/README.md

 # Gossamer

-This tool allows you to create visual regression tests by browsing normally and taking screenshots.
+Gossamer watches you browse a website and record screenshots of your UI, then recreates your browsing session and passes or fails tests depending on whether the UI has changed.
+It's a way of automating in-browser visual regression testing, using Gossamer to automate Selenium WebDriver, expose test statuses of pass/fail/error, and provide visual diffs of failing tests.
 You needn't write Selenium tests, or make and keep in sync static pages for testing UI: this tool will test full webpages run on a development or testing webserver.
-It uses Selenium WebDriver to run the tests, and can be run as part of continuous integration testing.
+Gossamer can be integrated into your continuous integration either via the command-line interface, or, if you're testing a Python application, via Python unittest integration.

 ## Features